 Information for Students Interested in Medical School

 Marist has a strong record of placing students into medical schools.
 In the last decade, 70 percent of Marist applicants were accepted to at least one medical school.
 Over the years, alumni of the School of Science have gained admission to both allopathic (M.D.) and osteopathic (D.O.) medical schools throughout the United States.
 These institutions include Georgetown Medical School, Albany Medical College, New York Medical College, SUNY Upstate Medical Center at Syracuse, New York Institute of Technology College of Osteopathic Medicine (formerly New York College of Osteopathic Medicine), Robert Wood Johnson Medical School (formerly the University of Medicine and Dentistry of New Jersey), Medical College of Virginia, Downstate Medical Center, and the Albert Einstein School of Medicine, to name a few.
 In addition to a challenging academic curriculum which provides a strong scientific foundation for Medical College Admissions Test (MCAT) preparation and further study in medical school, Marist provides specialized advising and several special programs for pre-medical students.
 For further information regarding preparation for medical school, please contact Lisa Stephens.
-We also have formal internship programs and an internship coordinator, Professor Amy Cahill.
+We also have formal internship programs and an internship coordinator, Amy Cahill.

 Most students interested in pre-health studies at Marist have the final goal of becoming a physician.
 There are two pathways for becoming a licensed physician.